QubesOS/qubes-doc/developer/services/qrexec.md

 [user@source_vm2] $ qrexec-client-vm target_vm test.File+testfile2
 ```

-But when invoked with other argument or from different VM, it should be denied.
+But when invoked with other arguments or from a different VM, it should be denied.